Chicken Pot Pie (with Crust on the Bottom!)

-From my new cookbook, Cooking With Love: Comfort Food That Hugs You.
+From Cooking With Love: Comfort Food That Hugs You

 The key to my version is having crust on the top and bottom—and getting that bottom crust browned and crisp before it gets soaked with sauce.
 I bake the crust alone, then spoon the hot filling over one piece and top with another.
 I love the way the crust stays flaky (yum) and doesn't have that gooey raw dough layer (blech).
 Plus, it makes it great for entertaining.
 You can bake the crust early, keep the filling simmering, and just combine them when you're ready to serve.

 Flaky Butter Crust (recipe below) 1 large egg 1 teaspoon water

 3 tablespoons canola or other neutral oil 4 medium yellow onions, diced 1 pound carrots, cut in half lengthwise then into 1/2-inch-thick half-moons 6 celery ribs, cut in half lengthwise then into 1/2-inch-thick slices at an angle 6 fresh sage leaves 4 sprigs fresh thyme 2 sprigs fresh rosemary 2 fresh or dried bay leaves Kosher salt and freshly ground black pepper 2 quarts Chicken Stock or store-bought unsalted chicken broth Two 2 1/2-pound chickens, each cut into 8 pieces (2 wings, 2 legs, 2 breasts, 2 thighs) 4 tablespoons (1/2 stick) unsalted butter 3/4 cup all-purpose flour 1/4 cup heavy cream One 10-ounce package frozen baby peas (2 cups)

 1. To make the pie crust: Divide the dough into 8 pieces, flatten each piece into a disk, and wrap each tightly in plastic wrap.
 Chill for 30 minutes.